-- The kind of project or task – critical functions of the organization is most likely to be kept in-house.
-However, if a certain task or project isn’t within a business expertise, then it is best to outsource.
+Critical functions of the organization are most likely to be kept in-house.
+However, if a certain task or project isn’t within a business’s expertise, then it is best to rely to an outsourcing provider.

-- Willingness to adjust organizational setup – outsourcing companies have their own way of doing things.
-Compared to insourcing where it is much easier to augment or modify certain practices without having to entirely remodel a business structure.
+Outsourcing firm has their own way of doing things.
+Compared to insourcing, where it is much easier to augment or modify certain practices without having to entirely remodel a business structure.

 However, everyone should also always take into consideration the costs, skills, expertise and flexibility required for the project or task.